erpframework/jquery-ajaxstartdelay/README.md

 The difference between the above and this plugin is the delay before the handler is called.
 Keep in mind that the event _ajaxStart_ is immediately triggered.
 Only the call to the handler is delayed.

-Just like jQuery's .ajaxStart the .ajaxStartDelay should only be attached to the _document_ object.
+Just like jQuery's .ajaxStart as of jQuery 1.8 the .ajaxStartDelay should only be attached to the _document_ object.
 Check the documentation at http://api.jquery.com/ajaxStart/.

 ##Example